fazo96/ipfs-boards/README.md

 - Centralized
   - What if it gets shut down?
   - What if the servers are down?
-  - What if a phisical network link breaks and the data is on the other side?
-  - What if the owners of the board get eaten by aliens?

 - Fragile
   - what if there's a DoS attack?